LogoLogo

 Changes image histogram.
 By setting up adjustments, you can ensure that output images meet the required brightness, saturation, and dynamic range.

-Color and light adjustments offer both fully automated options and manual fine-tuning.
+Color and light adjustments offer both fully and manual .

 ML Color Adjustments